Ian GreerDirector, ILR Ithaca Co-Lab

-Ian Greer is a Senior Research Associate in the ILR school.
-Prior to coming here he worked for nearly 10 years based in England, first as a Research Fellow at Leeds University and then as Professor of Comparative Employment Relations and Director of the Work and Employment Research Unit at the University of Greenwich.
+Ian Greer directs the ILR Ithaca Co-Lab and is a Research Professor.
+He carries out engaged research and teaching in Ithaca and the surrounding region.
+Before he moved to Ithaca he worked for nearly 10 years based in England, first as a Research Fellow at Leeds University and then as Professor of Comparative Employment Relations and Director of the Work and Employment Research Unit at the University of Greenwich.
 He has had visiting positions in Aix-en-Provence, Berlin, Cologne, Chemnitz, Jena, Paris, and Sydney.

 He uses qualitative comparative methods to examine marketization and its effects in industrial relations and welfare states.
 His early work explored how German and US trade unions were coping with intensified price-based competition, through international solidarity, collective bargaining, coalitions with civil society, and organizing the unorganized.
 Over the years he has extended this line of questioning to examine the way that managers and policymakers stage competition across Europe, in multinational automakers, welfare-to-work schemes, social work, health care, ports, and music.

 Findings have been published in Industrial & Labor Relations Review, Industrial Relations, Politics & Society, Social Science & Medicine, the British Journal of Industrial Relations, the European Journal of Industrial Relations, and Work Employment & Society, among others.
 Funding has come from his employers, as well as the Economic and Social Research Council, the Hans Boeckler Foundation, and the European Research Council.
 He is working closely on these projects with colleagues at ILR, Leeds, Greenwich, Duisburg, and Aalborg.